sleuthkit/autopsy/Running_Linux_OSX.md

 - The zip file should be created within the `dist` folder of the Autopsy repository and will have the version in the name (i.e. `autopsy-4.18.0.zip`).

 ## Install Autopsy from Zip File
 *These instructions are for Unix-like systems like macOS and Linux.
 If you are on Windows, there is an installer that can be downloaded from the [Autopsy downloads section](https://www.autopsy.com/download/) or in the [Releases section on GitHub](https://github.com/sleuthkit/autopsy/releases/).
 Please make sure you have the [prerequisites installed](#installing-prerequisites) and have [installed The Sleuth Kit](#install-sleuthkit).
-A script to perform these steps can be found [here](./linux_macos_install_scripts/install_application_from_zip.sh).*
+A script to perform these steps can be found [here](./linux_macos_install_scripts/install_application.sh).
+Make sure the script is executable before running.*

 - Download the zip file from the [Autopsy downloads section](https://www.autopsy.com/download/) or in the [Releases section on GitHub](https://github.com/sleuthkit/autopsy/releases/).
 You can also create a zip file from source using [these directions](#create-autopsy-zip-file-from-source).
 - If you downloaded the zip file, you can verify the zip file with the [The Sleuth Kit key](https://sleuthkit.org/carrier.asc) and the related `.asc` file found in the [Releases section on GitHub](https://github.com/sleuthkit/autopsy/releases/).
 For instance, you would use `autopsy-4.18.0.zip.asc` with `autopsy-4.18.0.zip`.
 Here is an example where `$ASC_FILE` is the path to the `.asc` file and `$AUTOPSY_ZIP_PATH` is the path to the autopsy zip file: